pranavpedd/MealGPT/README.md

 # MealGPT

-Allowing users to get meal ideas based on the ingredients they have and the specific cuisine they desire!
+Allowing users to get meal ideas based on the ingredients they have, dietary resitrctions, and any specific cuisine they desire!